seznam/ima/.changeset/brown-eggs-begin.md

 "@ima/core": patch
 ---

-Version is now optional in Settings definition.
-It might be defined already in Environment.
-So no duplicited definition is required
+Version is deleted at Settings definition.
+It is already defined at Environment.